kvb2univpitt/i2b2-demo/i2b2-data-demo/sqlserver/README.md

 CREATE DATABASE i2b2workdata;
 ```

-#### Create Users For i2b2 Database
+### Create i2b2 Users

-Execute the following command
+Open up a terminal in the directory **i2b2-demo/i2b2-data-demo/sqlserver**.
+Execute the following command to run SQL Server to execute the SQL script that creates i2b2 database users:

 ```
 sqlcmd -S localhost -U sa -P Demouser123! -i ./resources/create_users.sql -e
 ```

-You should see the following output:
+The output should be similar to the following:

 ```
 -- SQL Server